mybeliefs/mybeliefs.github.io/docs/New Testament/Paul to People/titus.md

 - `Elders (5-9)`:
     - appointing elders `5`
-    - bove reproach, husband of 1 wife, children are believers and not open to the charge of debauchery or insubordination `6`
+    - above reproach, husband of 1 wife, children are believers and not open to the charge of debauchery or insubordination `6`
     - Not arrogant or quick-tempered or a drunkard or violent or greedy for gain `7`
     - hospitable, lover of good, self-controlled, upright, holy, and disciplined `8`
     - Hold firm to the trustworthy word as taught, so that he may be able to give instruction in sound doctrine and rebuke those who contradict it `9`